-Gout, once considered the disease of the rich as they overconsumed foie gras washed down with port, is a commonly seen rheumatologic problem today.
+Gout, once considered the disease of the rich (as they over-consumed foie gras, washed down with port wine) is a commonly seen rheumatologic problem today.
 Any joint can be involved in addition to the classic big toe pain in the middle of the night.
-There are genetic factors, but the most common risk factors are diuretics (which raise levels of uric acid).
+There are genetic factors but the most common risk factors are diuretics, which raise levels of uric acid.
 Other risk factors include alcohol, beef, organ meat and sometimes shellfish.
-Diagnosis often requires aspirating fluid from a joint to see if urate crystals are present.
-It takes an experienced doctor to find these crystals under a polarizing microscope.
-Having an elevated uric acid by itself does not necessarily make the diagnosis.
+Diagnosis often requires aspirating fluid from a joint to analyze if urate crystals are present.
+It takes an experienced doctor to identify these crystals under a polarizing microscope.
+Having an elevated uric acid by itself does not necessarily confirm a diagnosis.

-Treatment requires treating the acute inflammation either with an injection of cortisone, prednisone or an anti-flammatory medication by mouth.
-Colchicine has been used for hundreds of years but unfortunately the cost of it went dramatically up when the FDA unfortunately gave exclusive rights to its production to one company.
-After the inflammation subsides, decisions need to be made whether or not long term therapy is indicated to prevent bone destruction and kidney stones.
-These drugs include allopurinol or febuxistat (Uloric).
-One size does not fit all and the timing and dosage of these medications need individual tailoring.
+Treatment requires addressing the acute inflammation either with an injection of cortisone, prednisone or an anti-flammatory medication by mouth.
+The drug, Colchicine, has been used for hundreds of years, but unfortunately, the cost rose dramatically when the FDA unfortunately gave exclusive rights to its production to one drug company.
+After inflammation subsides, decisions are made whether or not long-term therapy (drugs) is indicated to prevent bone destruction and kidney stones; these drugs include allopurinol or febuxistat (Uloric).
+One size does not fit all and the timing and dosage of these medications need individual attention with a treatment plan.
 Newer drugs are being developed as well for more severe types of gout.